 Author Stevan Eldred-Grigg has examined Canterbury and its people in many publications.
 Histories such as Southern gentry (1980) and A new history of Canterbury (1982) give fresh perspectives on the past.
 Novels including Oracles and miracles (1987), The siren Celia (1989), The shining city (1991) and Gardens of fire (1993) are set in Christchurch and Canterbury and often draw on historical episodes.

-Staff of the Canterbury School of Fine Arts, including Doris Lusk, William A. (Bill) Sutton, Don Peebles and Rudolph Gopas, were influential as teachers and practitioners between the 1950s and 1970s.
+Staff of the Canterbury School of Fine Arts, including Doris Lusk, William A. (Bill) Sutton, Don Peebles and Rudolf Gopas, were influential as teachers and practitioners between the 1950s and 1970s.
 They inspired major artists such as Philip Clairmont, Philip Trusttum, Tony Fomison, Buck Nin and Bill Hammond.

 In architecture, Miles Warren’s clean-lined concrete block structures were designed for the Canterbury climate, while Peter Beaven’s imaginative public buildings paid homage to an earlier Christchurch architect, Benjamin Mountfort.

 Professional theatre began in 1971 with the Court Theatre.
 In 1975 the old central-city university buildings were renamed the Christchurch Arts Centre and became home to the Court Theatre and other arts groups, including in its early years the new Christchurch School of Instrumental Music.
 The Arts Centre was severely damaged in the 2011 earthquake and in 2014 was being strengthened and restored with the aim of recreating the amenity as a vibrant hub of culture, arts and education.

 Not in harmony